Powered by Salure

 How should you validate attrition insights and review them over time?

-Validation is an ongoing process that includes checks on definitions data completeness and correlations with related HR metrics.
+Validation is an ongoing process that includes checks on definitions, data completeness, and correlations with related HR metrics.
 Building reviews into governance processes preserves metric reliability and operational trust.

 Practical validation steps and review cadence

 Regular reconciliations and periodic audits catch drift and keep dashboards trustworthy.
+Headcount should be reconciled between HRIS and payroll monthly to catch discrepancies early.

 Embedding attrition reviews into HR processes